PopaVadim/Kali-Linux-Lab-in-AWS/README.md

 <br/><br/>

- <b>Now we can use VNC Viewer and access the GUI version of our Kali Linux and practice hands on and fully enjoy Kali Linux.</b>
+<b>Now we can use VNC Viewer and access the GUI version of our Kali Linux.
+This is a great way to get AWS and Kali Linux hands-on expirience.</b>

 https://user-images.githubusercontent.com/117952272/211945648-4f6fef1e-90d1-4e52-a47b-6326e4bcab94.mp4